-Participation of students and professionals in creative activities enables personal growth and development of creative and collaboration skills.
-They also acquire new abilities and strategies to cope with stressful experiences and combat burnout, and to improve their resilience.
+Students and professionals participating in creative activities can benefit from personal growth and development of creative and collaboration skills.
+They may also acquire new abilities and strategies to cope with stressful experiences and combat burnout, and to improve their resilience.
 Involvement with the arts can help reduce stress and increase motivation, energy and job satisfaction.

-Arts and crafts can be used successfully as occupational therapy during rehabilitation and leisure pastimes for ill or older people who are not active in the labour market.
+Arts and crafts can be used as occupational therapy during rehabilitation and leisure pastimes for ill or older people who are not active in the labour market.